‘To stopover, or not to stopover, that is the question.’

 Morning Coffee And A Stroll Before Checking Out

 Australians love strong Italian style espresso coffee, so Kent had made it a mission to find ‘good coffee’ pretty much from day one.
 He discovered this nice coffee shop Joe & Dough the morning before.
 Good coffee, nice croissant and friendly smiles from the staff, what a great way to start our day!
-It’s only a short distance from Orchid Hotel in the Business CBD on the edge of the Outram district.
+It’s only a short distance from Orchid Hotel on the edge of the Outram district.

 My real mission before we left Singapore for Prague, was to have Kent try durian as he has never tried durian before; ever!
 And you simply cannot complete a Singapore experience without trying the king of fruits – durian, agreed?
-So we set out on our final morning to find a stall selling durian in the old Chinatown markets that we had passed looking for Singapore Chilli Crab the day before.
+So we set out on our final morning to find a stall selling durian in the old Chinatown markets that we had passed looking for Singapore Chilli Crab the day before (see picture below).
 Funny enough, although the stalls were closed and covered by blue or green covers which Kent pronounced ‘polytarps’… We thought it would be hard to find that stall in the labyrinth of streets.
 Which it was until, well the distinct smell of durian led our way!

 Unfortunately although we had uncovered the stall and someone working there told us that they could not sell us durian till opening time – too late.
 Time had run out, we had to return our hotel and finish our packing.